mrmabs/agent-external-display/README.md

 This project uses [AI-DECLARATION.md](https://ai-declaration.md/en/0.1.2/) to declare AI involvement.
 See [AI-DECLARATION.md](AI-DECLARATION.md) for the full breakdown by process and component.

-**Copyright and licensing status may vary by jurisdiction.** Some jurisdictions do not recognise copyright in AI-generated output, or apply different rules to works produced with AI assistance.
+**Copyright and licensing status may vary by jurisdiction.** Some jurisdictions do not recognise copyright of AI-generated output, or apply different rules to works produced with AI assistance.
 Where local law holds that this content is not copyrightable or is subject to different rules, those laws take precedence over the MIT licence below.
 In jurisdictions where the content is copyrightable, it is licensed under the MIT licence as stated.

+Personal issues with AI-generated content aside, this decision was taken as PD/CC0 may be complicated by the copyrights of contributions to the model used to create the code; and GPL variants may also be completely incompatible with those.
+I have no plans to defend the licence of any AI generated code, MIT is literally a best fit placeholder.

 ## Licence